-If you are using G Suite, then you can create email aliases, which are separate addresses for the same email account.
+If you are using Google Workspace, then you can create email aliases, which are separate addresses for the same email account.
 However, if you want to add a different email account or a new employee, then you will be charged based on your plan.

-2. Can I create free business email without domain?
+2. Can I create a free business email without a domain?

-Yes, you can use your business email address with any desktop or mobile email apps including Microsoft outlook, Thunderbird, Airmail, etc.
+Yes, you can use your business email address with any desktop or mobile email app including Microsoft Outlook, Thunderbird, Airmail, etc.

 Most of these apps can automatically figure out mail settings.
-You can also get these settings from Bluehost or G Suite documentation.
+You can also get these settings from Bluehost or Google Workspace documentation.

 4. Can I switch my free business email account to another provider if needed?

-Yes, you can switch to any other email service, website hosting, or domain registrar and take your business email address with you.
-Aside from Google Workspace, there are also other professional email address providers like Microsoft Office 365, Zoho mail, ProtonMail, Titan, etc.
+Yes, you can switch to any other email service, website hosting service, or domain registrar and take your business email address with you.
+Aside from Google Workspace, there are also other professional email address providers like Microsoft Office 365, Zoho Mail, ProtonMail, Titan, etc.

 5. What are some business email address examples that I should use?